not-that-metaDAO/MTOTM/README.md

 ## Quick Start
 #### Remix IDE
-- Load all .sol contracts and scripts folder via load from Github on Remix IDE Homepage.
+- Load ERC20Terminal.sol, JBController.sol, and Token.sol contracts and scripts folder via load from Github on Remix IDE Homepage.
 - Compile contracts and enable optimization of 200 in Compiler tab.
-- Change 'owner' var in 'Quick_Launch.ts' to your address.
 - Make sure your Deploy environment is set to 'Injected Provider-Metamask' and network says Rinkeby.
 - Right-click => Run 'Quick_Launch.ts' script, accept all three transcations, note the tx-hash of the project to load into Etherscan for the Project ID.
 - Skip to Steps 3 - 6 in 'Many to One to Many swap implementation' below to complete the MTOTM swap.
 Interact with deployed contracts to approve the terminal, then pay and redeem tokens using the terminal.
 Interacting with JBController and JBTokenStore can be done by clicking the etherscan links below.